mfranczy/timescale/README.md

   -workers-num - number of running workers between <1-100> (default 1)
 ```

-you can combine this solution with the dockerized environment, first run `make docker-build` which will create a timescaledb container with data and then execute:
+you can combine this solution with the dockerized environment, first run `make docker-build` which will create a timescaledb container with sample data and then execute:

 ```
 timescale-cli --csv-file artifacts/query_params.csv --workers-num 10 --db-config artifacts/db.yaml